With such a profusion of types of GPU video memory, also known as VRAM, you’re bound to be a bit perplexed about which is the best choice.

 Video RAM – VRAM

-If you’re gaming at Full HD, the frame buffer needs to hold images that are roughly 8 Megabytes.
-While playing your games at 4K resolution, that number increases to a whopping 33.2 Megabytes.
+If you’re gaming at Full HD, the frame buffer needs to hold images that are approximately 8 Megabytes.
+While playing your games at 4K resolution, that number increases to a staggering 33.2 Megabytes.
 This example illustrates why modern GPUs are using more and more VRAM with each iteration but also why developers experiment with different types of VRAM to achieve the best possible results.

 Something else that can cause performance issues is anti-aliasing (AA).
 This process requires an image to be rendered multiple times, so the differences between them can be smoothed out.
 AA can significantly improve the look of a game, but the trade-off is a potential FPS loss.